zborffs/Prometheus/tools/README.md

 data
 ----
 ### Regression 0
-- Tournament 600 games with ```go movetime 1000``` (i.e. 1 second per move for each engine) btw Prometheus and vice
+- Tournament 600 games with ```go movetime 1000``` (i.e. 1 second per move for each engine) btw Prometheus and vice (in release mode)
-- Bratko-Kopec test suite with 30 seconds per position
+- Bratko-Kopec test suite with 30 seconds per position (in debug mode)
-- WAC test suite with 10 seconds per position
+- WAC test suite with 10 seconds per position (in debug mode)

 opening book
 ------------